-Bundled Credits: Each SHSM program afters students a bundle of 8-10.
-Credia 11 and Grade 12 ceredits.
-The credits include: 4\ major" credits in their area of interest.
-English and Mathematics, other stelective courses in Science, Buildness or Sacial Sciences that are disgred to complement the major courses, and at least 2 co-op course related to their SHSM.

-Sector-Recognized Certifications: Related to the major and selected from a list, both genetic and specific to support the sector (i.e. WHMS, First Aid, Fail Arrest).

-Experiential Learning Opportunities: Which includes: Job-shadowing, job-twinning, work experience, cooperative education, field hips and other workplace experiences for students to explore careers related to that sector.

-Reach Ahead Experiences: In the field and sectors considered as a post-secondary destination, ranging from a few hours to full courses (e.g. Dual Credit program).
+- Bundled Credits: Each SHSM program offers students a bundle of 8-10 Grade 11 and Grade 12 credits.
+The credits include: 4 "major" credits in their area of interest, English and Mathematics, other elective courses in Science, Business or Social Sciences that are designed to complement the major courses, and at least 2 co-op courses related to their SHSM. - •Sector-Recognized Certifications: Related to the major and selected from a list, both generic and specific to support the sector (i.e. WHMIS, First Aid, CPR). - Experiential Learning Opportunities: Which includes: Job-shadowing, job-twinning, work experience, cooperative education, field trips and other workplace experiences for students to explore careers related to that sector. - Reach Ahead Experiences: In the field and sectors considered as a post-secondary destination, ranging from a few hours to full courses (e.g. Dual Credit program).

-PAGE 2

-WHAT IS AN SHSM?